Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Conclusions

 \section{Conclusions}

-In this study, we introduced two epistemic uncertainty estimators and applied them to expressive ensemble models.
-We depicted how our method can be used to more efficiently quantify uncertainty by leveraging closed-form pairwise-distance instead of sampling.
-This led to improvements in computational speed and accuracy, especially in larger dimensions.
-As learning becomes pervasive in high-dimensional and complex tasks in society, our method is well-placed to enable epistemic uncertainty awareness without undue computing overhead.
+In this study, we introduced epistemic uncertainty estimators and applied them to Active Learning.
+We depicted how our method can be used to more efficiently quantify uncertainty by leveraging closed-form formulae instead of sampling.
+This led to improvements in computational speed and accuracy.
+As learning becomes pervasive in high-dimensional tasks in society, our method is well-placed to enable epistemic uncertainty awareness without unnecessary compute.